 See this May 29, 2021 story in the Guardian.

 As reported in the Guardian, the contamination has been ongoing for years.
 There have been accidental spills and leaks of the plant’s pesticide-laden waste, which has been stored in poorly maintained lagoons and piled into hills of a putrid lime-green mash called “wet cake.”
 The company had also distributed the waste to area farmers for spreading across fields as “soil conditioner.”

-UPDATE – In February, roughly a month after after reporting revealed the dangers of the AltEn plant’s practice of using pesticide-treated seeds, Nebraska state regulators ordered the plant closed.
+It was only earlier this year – after the Guardian exposed the problems – that state officials ordered the plant to close, and began clean-up efforts.
+In February, roughly a month after the revelations about the dangers of the AltEn plant’s practice of using pesticide-treated seeds, Nebraska state regulators ordered the plant closed.

 The concerns in Mead are but the latest example of growing global fear about the impacts of neonicotinoids.

 See here some of the regulatory documents related to the controversy as well as other background materials:

 May 20, 2021 Bayer to NDEE email re pipe leak